Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Tuned Distillation

 When only one modality has anomalies, multimodal fusion may lead to anomaly smoothing, resulting in false negatives, as discussed in Section~\ref{sec:4-1}.
 We address this issue with Multi-branch Distillation.
 However, fusion of the anomaly maps still cause the anomaly values to become less noticeable after summation.
 Our idea is that multimodal information interaction helps resolve this issue.
 Specifically, when modality A is normal and modality B is anomalous, if the anomaly information from modality B is incorporated into modality A's branch, the anomaly map generated by modality A is also able to show the anomalies in modality B. This allows the anomaly in modality B to be emphasized in modality A's branch, thus preventing the anomaly smoothing issue during anomaly map fusion.

 As illustrated in Fig.~\ref{fig:ca}, we design Crossmodal Amplifier.
-First, Inverted Bottleneck Projection (IBP) is proposed to map modality B's features to modality A's feature space, yielding ${F^{B}_{IBP}}^i, i=\{1,2,3\}$.
-Then, the mapped features are dynamically fused with the features ${F^A_D}^i, i=\{1,2,3\}$ which are reconstructed by the student decoder in modality A's branch, to obtain ${F^A_{CA}}^i, i=\{1,2,3\}$ by
+First, Inverted Bottleneck Projection (IBP) is proposed to map modality B's features to modality A's feature space, yielding ${F^{B\rightarrow A}_{IBP}}^i, i=\{1,2,3\}$.
+Then, the mapped features are dynamically fused with the features ${F^A_D}^i, i=\{1,2,3\}$ which are reconstructed by the student decoder in modality A's branch through an Adaptive Fusion module, to obtain ${F^A_{CA}}^i, i=\{1,2,3\}$ by

-where $w_1^A$ and $w_2^A$ are trainable parameters, initially set to 1.0 during training.
+where $w_1^A$ and $w_2^A$ are trainable parameters of the Adaptive Fusion module, initially set to 1.0 during training.

+To allow the Adaptive Fusion module to be optimized independently without interfering with the training of the upstream student decoder and IBP, stop-gradient operations are applied to its two inputs ${F^A_D}^i$ and ${F^{B\rightarrow A}_{IBP}}^i$ during training.

 Inverted Bottleneck Projection only learns to map modality B's normal features to modality A's feature space during training.
 It means that IBP is not able to make the correct feature mapping when modality B has anomalies in the test sample.
-Therefore, the fused feature ${F^A_{CA}}$ includes modality B's anomalous information, which leads to a larger distance between the teacher encoder's features $F^A_E$ and ${F^A_{CA}}$, allowing the anomaly in modality B to be detected in modality A's branch.
+Therefore, the fused feature ${F^A_{CA}}$ includes modality B's anomalous information, which leads to a larger distance between the teacher encoder's features $F^A_E$ and ${F^A_{CA}}$, allowing anomalies in modality B to be detected in modality A's branch.

 In contrast to Bottleneck Projection in CF, the proposed Inverted Bottleneck Projection first expands the dimensions of features and then compresses them to the original sizes.
-This process makes the IBP module more sensitive to distinct features, thereby better preserving the influence of anomaly information during feature mapping.
+The expanded intermediate space provides the mapping function with stronger representational capacity, allowing it to capture more fine-grained input-output correspondences~\cite{vaswani2017attention, geva2021transformer}.
+A mapping with limited capacity tends to learn only a rough crossmodal conversion that cannot distinguish the detailed feature patterns of different inputs, so that both normal and anomalous inputs are mapped in a similar, undifferentiated manner.
+In contrast, the high-capacity mapping learned by IBP closely fits the detailed crossmodal correspondences of normal samples.
+When anomalous features that deviate from these correspondences are encountered, the mapping cannot reproduce them accurately, yielding a larger discrepancy and thus making the IBP module more sensitive to anomalous information during feature mapping.